canonn-science/CAPIv2-Strapi/README.md

 ## 7.2.
 Enter the directory and install

-`cd /srv/CAPIv2/CAPIv2-Strapi && npm install`
+`cd /srv/CAPIv2/CAPIv2-Strapi && yarn install`

 **Note this may take a while**